proteinreport/proteinreport.org/content/jobs/software-development-internship-summer-2022-11007/index.md

 homepage: false
 uuid: 11007
 ---
-<p><strong>Duration:</strong> 12 weeks</p>
+**Duration:** 12 weeks

-<p><strong>About Us</strong></p>
+**About Us**

-<p>Balletic Foods™ is a California based company working towards a sustainable food system by combining science and technology to create new sources of animal-free protein.
-If you are passionate about using biotechnology to build sustainable new sources of protein, join our team of scientists and entrepreneurs to change the world’s food system.</p>
+Balletic Foods™ is a California based company working towards a sustainable food system by combining science and technology to create new sources of animal-free protein.
+If you are passionate about using biotechnology to build sustainable new sources of protein, join our team of scientists and entrepreneurs to change the world's food system.

-<p><strong>Qualifications</strong></p>
+**Qualifications**

-<p>– Motivated and able to work under tight deadlines<br />
+-- Motivated and able to work under tight deadlines\
-– Highly effective at planning and problem-solving<br />
+-- Highly effective at planning and problem-solving\
-– Ability to pay close attention to detail<br />
+-- Ability to pay close attention to detail\
-– Taking ownership and prioritize responsibilities<br />
+-- Taking ownership and prioritize responsibilities\
-– Familiarity with Python, Github, AWS, and React<br />
+-- Familiarity with Python, Github, AWS, and React\
-– Familiarity with other JS libraries and frameworks a plus</p>
+-- Familiarity with other JS libraries and frameworks a plus

-<p><strong>Responsibilities</strong></p>
+**Responsibilities**

-<p>– Understanding the basics of system architecture for a suite of mobile and web applications<br />
+-- Understanding the basics of system architecture for a suite of mobile and web applications\
-– Design and management of features and functionality of on-prem systems<br />
+-- Design and management of features and functionality of on-prem systems\
-– Interest in learning mobile software development for purposes of tooling and automation<br />
+-- Interest in learning mobile software development for purposes of tooling and automation\
-– Participating in sprint planning through an agile work environment<br />
+-- Participating in sprint planning through an agile work environment\
-– Working closely with team of researchers during phases of high throughput R&D</p>
+-- Working closely with team of researchers during phases of high throughput R&D